spectrocloud/librarium/README.md

 ### Video

-To add a video use the following syntax
+To add a video, use the following syntax:

 ```
 `video: title: "<video title>": <path/to/video`